-Whilst studying / researching at the University you will be supervised and will receive appropriate health and safety information, instruction and training for the activities that you carry out.
-You must conduct your work activity safely and comply with university health and safety requirements and local departmental procedures and rules.
-If you do not understand how to complete an activity safely, you should stop what you are doing and ask your Supervisor or another member of staff.
+Whilst studying at the University you will be supervised and will receive appropriate health and safety information, instruction and training for the activities that you carry out.
+You must comply with university health and safety requirements and local departmental procedures and rules.
+If you do not understand how to complete an activity safely, you should stop what you are doing and ask a member of staff.

-Within the Faculty of Science and Engineering there are members of staff who co-ordinate Health and Safety within their Departments.
+Within the Faculty of Science and Engineering there are members of staff who coordinate Health and Safety within their Departments.
 These are:

-Biosciences -Dr Claudio Greco / Dr Tamsyn Uren Webster
+Biosciences - Dr Claudio Greco / Dr Tamsyn Uren Webster